Prudence Burns Burrell: Memoir and legacy

 Burrell kept track of the women she served with and continued to speak about her experiences in the Army.
 Burrell wrote her memoir Hathaway, which was published in 1997.
 As of 2001, she had a list of about 80 nurses she had traced.
 Burrell died on February 29, 2012.

 Awards

-Prudence Burns Burrell received a Presidential award honoring outstanding African Americans who served with distinction during World War II from President Bill Clinton during the 24th Annual Congressional Black Caucus legislative weekend.
+She received a presidential award honoring outstanding African Americans who served with distinction during World War II from President Bill Clinton during the 24th Annual Congressional Black Caucus legislative weekend.